-The School of Education has developed curricula leading to the baccalaureate in six broad fields: Early childhood, elementary, middle level, secondary, physical education and special education - learning disabilities.
-Although the number of credit hours required for graduation varies by subject, a minimum of 123 hours is required for any baccalaureate in the School of Education.
+The College of Education has developed curricula leading to the baccalaureate in six broad fields: Early childhood, elementary, middle level, secondary, physical education and special education - learning disabilities.
+Although the number of credit hours required for graduation varies by subject, a minimum of 123 hours is required for any baccalaureate in the College of Education.
 Students should plan their program of study in advance with their assigned adviser each semester or summer session.

 Child Development & Family Studies (Non-certification Program)

 The Child Development and Family Studies Program prepares students for professional work with young children between the ages of birth to six years.
 Additionally, students are prepared to work with families from diverse cultural, ethnic and socioeconomic backgrounds.
 Upon graduation, students will have opportunities to pursue positions as childcare practitioners in child development centers and family learning centers; as teachers in private school settings, Early Head Start and Head Start Programs and as parent educators in learning centers.
 Also partnered with T.E.A.C.H Scholarship Program.

 The Early Childhood Education program provides preparation for teaching in PK-3 classrooms.
 A substantial portion of the curriculum consists of coursework in the liberal arts to establish a broad educational background prior to the professional sequence of courses.
 The professional sequence provides content and direct opportunities for field experience.

 The Elementary Education program is designed to prepare students to teach in grades 2-6.
 The program consists of a general liberal arts background, professional educational training and preparation in a variety of public school settings.